White Paper: A Clinically Integrated Outcomes Strategy For Health Systems Globally

 Ultimately, transforming clinical settings to adopt highly visible supply chain infrastructure will create environments for patients and practitioners that are safe and effective, and that make it nearly impossible for adverse events to take place.

-Are you interested in a deeper dive into the CISOM model?
-On Monday, November 11th at 11am CT/ 12pm ET we will be hosting a live webinar with Dr. Anne Snowdon, Director of Clinical Research, HIMSS Analytics, to provide an in-depth overview of the model.
+Are you interested in a deeper dive into the CISOM model? watch this webinar with Dr. Anne Snowdon, Director of Clinical Research, HIMSS Analytics, who provides an in-depth overview of the model.
 Find out how the CISOM can impact your organization.